Employers may think that an extended onboarding period is simply expensive frosting on the cake: more fluff and sugar than substance.

 The content of orientation is big picture and company focused.
 Onboarding is individualized and role-focused.

 The outcome of orientation is knowledge acquisition.
 The outcome of bringing on a new employee is a team effort entrenched in the company culture and ready to contribute in a meaningful way.
-If we break down onboarding into three dimensions—organizational, performance, and social—we can better see how it differs from an orientation event.
+If we break down this process into three dimensions—organizational, performance, and social—we can better see how it differs from an orientation event.

 In this Course Series, your teams will learn: